-Welcome to another edition of Off the Shelf with Melinda & Michelle!
+Welcome to another edition of Off the Shelf with MJ & Michelle!
 I’m joined, as always, by Soliloquy in Blue‘s Michelle Smith.

 MICHELLE: I’ve certainly been staying inside as much as possible, though in the South central air conditioning is a must so there’s no actual huddling required. :)